offendingcommit/valdris/Lore/Social Hierarchy.md

 ## The Technical Aristocracy

-Across all systems, those who understand [[Architect Ruins|Architect]] technology form a distinct class that transcends political boundaries:
+Across all systems, those who understand [Architect](Architect%20Ruins.md) technology form a distinct class that transcends political boundaries:

 ### Tinker-Priests

-The [[Tinker-Priests]] maintain unique status in all three systems:
+The [Tinker-Priests](Tinker-Priests.md) maintain unique status in all three systems:

 - **In Ruin-Holder Kingdoms**: Advisors to nobility, keepers of activation rituals
 - **In Wanderer Confederations**: Route blessing, mechanism meditation